NejcZupec/AuroraAlarm/docs/discussion_and_evaluation.rst

 What works and what doesn't
 ---------------------------
 We have already successfully developed an user interface and started to develop backend and asynchronous tasks.
 All main functionalities are developed, except sending emails and API security.
-Future ideas are described
+Future ideas are described in next chapter.